Disclaimer-Sup guys, I do not own the Summon Night series. if I did, this would be a game by now.

 Forced to change plans Virgil skidded to a halt in front of the guards and high tailed it for the staircase.
 A few steps up, he looked back to see the some guards now chasing him again, Varil ahead of them.
 Turning to focus ahead, he found the guards that helped trap him in the Ceremonial Hall were rushing down the stairs to cut him off, nearly a dozen of them.

 When Virgil saw how unprepared the guards ahead were, not expecting their target to meet them halfway.
 He decided to use their lack of formation to his advantage.
 Running straight in between them, a guard up front lunged for him.
 Virgil ducked it, causing the guard to almost trip.
 Now in the middle, a guard in font of him was pushed by the others in their unorganized frenzy.
-Literally rolling toward him, Virgil jumped up and ran off his back and getting behind him as he continued tumbling behind him.
+Literally rolling toward him, Virgil jumped up and ran off his back, getting behind him as he continued tumbling away from him.
 With only one guard left in his direct path, the swordsman tripped him and spun him staggering down behind him.
 Clearing the pack, he sprinted toward the top of the staircase.

 Varil watched as Virgil one by one proceeded to disgrace the guards.
 With both forces about to collide against each other, he was forced to do the same to escape.
 He ducked under the spinning first guard, cleared the rolling guard in a vault using his spear, and as he approached the last guard in the middle, he caught him before throwing him aside to follow after Virgil.
 Reaching the top, the two found neither truly gained or lost any real distance on the other.